OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

 As outlined in the previous section, the DOJ should consider capping Chrome’s default search allocation to Google at 50% while requiring the remaining 50% to be sold to other search engines through an auction-style system.

-While search choice screens offer some benefits, typically shifting only a few percentage points of market share, they would be far less impactful than directly reallocating 50% of the default search market to competing providers.
+While search choice screens do offer some important benefits, they typically only shift a few percentage points of market share, which would be far less impactful than directly reallocating 50% of the default search market to competing providers.

 This remedy will be even more effective if Chrome is removed from Google’s corporate structure and established as a standalone entity under Alphabet, ensuring stronger operational independence and fully separate financial governance.